Table of Contents

 Standard Sizing Process

-- Calculate design amperage () from load power
+- Calculate design current () from load power

 - Apply correction factors (, ) for installation conditions

-- Select wiring from IEC 60228 standard sizes
+- Select conductor from IEC 60228 standard sizes

-- Verify volt level drop () is within limits
+- Verify voltage drop () is within limits

 - Confirm protection coordination with overcurrent devices